carlosviniciusfernandes/memory_storage/README.md

 ## Running Tests
 The tests are using `Jest` as the test runner.
 To run the test, execute the following command:
 > npm test

----
-## Next Steps
-- Use of TypeScript
-- Create interfaces for the memory storage providers to be used by the controllers